MECH ENG 3107 - Sports Engineering II

 Learning & Teaching Modes

-This course will primarily involve combined lectures and tutorials.
+This course will primarily involve combined lectures, tutorials and laboratory classes.

 Learning Activities SummaryIntroduction and Overview